 "Mercy on us, mercy on me, such evil times, such evil men among us..."

-I walked over to where a chicken stood pecking at nothing in particular on the white gravel, between a ficus and a tiny withered peachtree.
+I walked over to where a single chicken stood pecking at nothing in particular on the white gravel, between a ficus and a tiny withered peachtree.
+It looked at me without interest, yet another.

-Fired once.
-The sound was fine and resonant in that echoing space.
+I fired once.
+The sound was loud and resonant in that echoing space.
 The remaining chickens scattered, clucking madly.

-I picked up the bloody remains of the chicken with the devastated chest.
+I picked up the bloody remains of the chicken with its devastated chest.
 Probably not much white meat left on it.
-Thrust it into the hands of the wailing woman.
+I thrust it into the hands of the wailing woman.

 "Here.
 Cook that for me.
-A little cus-cus to go with it."
+And a little cus-cus to go with it."

-I looked toward the men, who now gazed upon me with a different expression.
+I looked toward the men, who now gazed on me with a different expression.
+The cold-blooded bit had done its work.
+My heart was still racing, but I breathed deep and was cool.

-"Hey, major, while you're waiting for that to cook, maybe you could have a little of my special hummus.
+"Hey, mister officer, while you're waiting for that to cook, maybe you could have a little of my special hummus.
 Sent special by my sister."

-"Yeah, come on over to the fire and warm yourself a little."
+"Yeah, come on over to the fire and warm yourself a little, major."

 “Join us, sir.
 What’s ours is yours.”

-I threw another book on the fire and snuggled with them.
-Together they dreamed a single dream, but I could dream only of burst chickens and the blood that had seeped into my heart.
+I threw another book on the fire and snuggled closer to them.
+Together they dreamed a single dream of home, but I could dream only of burst chickens and of the blood that had seeped into my killer heart.

 The Library of Babel, where this story has already been written